What Is Cooperative Play? Benefits, Examples, And Activities

 Image: IStock

 Collaboration helps children in social and academic interactions.
 Games that require increased cooperation provide scope for the development of social skills.
-Interactive play allows children to observe different roles in the team and a new point of view.
-Some examples include agreement on the rules of games, completing structures by adding bits and pieces and linking different aspects to complete shared tasks.
+Interactive social/emotional activities for toddlers and children can allow them to observe different roles in the team and understand others’ perspectives.
+Some examples include agreement on the rules of games, completing structures by adding bits and pieces, and linking different aspects to complete shared tasks.
 This amicable play allows children to work together towards a common goal instead of in opposition to one another or in the pursuit of winning.

 3. Enhances communication and use of language